George V. Lauder

 Henry Bryant Bigelow Professor of Ichthyology, Curator of Ichthyology in the Museum of Comparative Zoology

 Faculty Support: Maggie Starvish

-Structure, function, and evolution of vertebrates, particularly fishes and amphibians.
-Current studies include (1) investigation of the biomechanics of aquatic locomotion in sharks and ray-finned fishes using quantitative flow visualization, and (2) analyses of musculoskeletal function during feeding and locomotion.
+Biorobotics and structure, function, and evolution of vertebrates, particularly fishes.
+Current studies include (1) research on a variety of fish robotic models, and (2) investigation of the biomechanics of aquatic locomotion in sharks and ray-finned fishes using quantitative flow visualization.
 Additional interests include biological fluid mechanics, theoretical approaches to the analysis form and function in organisms, and the history and philosophy of morphology and physiology.

 2016.
 Lauder, G. V., Wainwright, D. K., Domel, A. G., Weaver, J., Wen, L., Bertoldi, K. Structure, biomimetics, and fluid dynamics of fish skin surfaces.
 Physical Review Fluids 1, 060502.

 Cambridge, MA 02138